bsbates-fb/tile-viewer/README.md

 # Tile Viewer
 A web application for viewing 3d map tiles, using CesiumJS.
+The idea is that we can use 3D meshes that we might display on our VR headsets and instead make them available via 3D viewer on the web.

+This will enable several new workflows that we expect our 3D map tiles will require, such as QA pipelines for mesh verification of buildings/POIs, entrance location matching, ground truth verification, etc.

 ## Installation
 This project uses yarn to manage dependencies.
 Install them with: